UnbreakablePACHES/Waseda-Univ.-BeamerTheme/README.md

 This is a simple Beamer presentation template designed for academic talks, thesis defenses, and seminars at **Waseda University**.

 ## Preview
-You can preview this theme template in `Example.pdf`
+You can preview the template in `Example.pdf`
 ![Title Slide Preview](Preview.png)

 ## Project Structure